BDC Hamburger Icon

 Kanter management theory explained

 Harvard professor Rosabeth Moss Kanter advocates for change management — the process of encouraging positive change in the organization and its stakeholders.
 There are six key steps in Kanter’s change management theory of organization: show up, speak up, look up, team up, never give up and lift others up.
-Kanter argues that by continually working toward a workplace environment that is transparent, collaborative and committed to growth, organizations can bring about positive changes in employees’ mindsets and behavior, thereby fostering loyalty, enthusiasm, growth and success.
+Kanter argues that by continuously working toward a workplace environment that is transparent, collaborative and committed to growth, organizations can bring about positive changes in employees’ mindsets and behavior, thereby fostering loyalty, enthusiasm, growth and success.

 Taylor management theory explained